Top Credit Cards for Travel Points and Rewards | 2025 Update

 The free night award is easily redeemed for a nightly rate of $350 or more.
 In fact, I typically save this award for a hotel night that is $800+.

-If you take advantage of the AMEX shopping rewards and the $100 credit at The Ritz and St. Regis (you have to book a special rate for this), you can easily make money by owning this card.
+If you take advantage of the AMEX shopping rewards (this works just like the AMEX Platinum) and the $100 credit at The Ritz and St. Regis (you have to book a special rate for this), you can easily make money by owning this card.

 This card also gives you instant Marriott Platinum Status.
 This is a HUGE perk.
 Platinum status gets you free breakfast at many of the Marriott brands, free upgrades, and 50% bonus points for all your Marriott hotel purchases.

-Plus, the 25 annual elite credits is a considerable help to get you status each year.
+Plus, the 25 annual elite credits is a considerable help to reach status each year.

-Since I have the Chase Sapphire Reserve, I actually only use the Marriott Bonvoy Brilliant AMEX if I'm trying to earn an AMEX shopping offer or to earn the monthly $25 dining credit.
+Since I have the Chase Sapphire Reserve, I only use the Marriott Bonvoy Brilliant AMEX for specific AMEX shopping offers (like spend $500 at X and get a $50 statement credit) or to earn the monthly $25 dining credit.

 Otherwise, this card just sits in my wallet.